Type Of Sarcoma: Myxoid Liposarcoma

 Although the intervening years have been challenging, I feel the Lord’s strength each day as He gives me just what I need for that day.
 Cancer has not been a stranger in my life.
 In 2011 I was diagnosed with stage II breast cancer and had a mastectomy.
 Interestingly, I had told my doctor I felt something odd in 2009, but since it didn’t show up on the diagnostic tests, the doctors let it go for two years.
 Going into my surgery the tumor was thought to be less than a centimeter – it actually was 4 centimeters!
 Last spring, 2013, I was diagnosed with eyelid cancer and had to have my right lower eyelid removed.
 A skin graft was sewn into my lower lid and my eye was sewn shut for four weeks.
 It took four biopsies to get a malignant diagnosis.
 I also have had a pacemaker since 2006 for atrial fibrillation and flatlined in the emergency room!

 What have I learned from all of this?
 I have learned that you definitely need to advocate for yourself – to follow through if something doesn’t seem right.
 I have learned to stay positive and to find the joy and goodness in each day, to share time and love with family and friends, to be so grateful for a loving husband, son and daughter and their spouses.
 I also know that my faith has been intricately intertwined with my entire journey.
 I could not be doing what I am doing without my Lord walking every single step of the way with me….day or night….He is always there

 In the spring of 2014, Jan and Tim established the RIS Maudlin Sarcoma Fund to support education and advocacy for third year medical students at both the University of Minnesota and Mayo Medical Schools.
-To contribute, please visit our secure donation page and select the “Jan Maudlin RIS Scholar Fund” under the drop-down menu by clicking here.
+To contribute, please visit our secure donation page and select the “Jan Maudlin RIS Scholar Fund” under the drop-down menu.